Sergius Pauser

 Sergius Pauser (28 December 1896 – 16 March 1970) was an Austrian painter.
-Pauser was probably one of the first few truly internationally recognized Austrian artist in the 1930s after receiving numerous prices including the international Carnegie exhibition price in Pittsburgh in 1935.
+Pauser was probably one of the first few truly internationally recognized Austrian artists in the 1930s after receiving numerous prices including the international Carnegie exhibition price in Pittsburgh in 1935.
 His work was part of the art competitions at the 1928 Summer Olympics and the 1936 Summer Olympics.